MagnumOpuses/jobtechdev.se/content/en/docs/devguide/_index.md

 ---
-title: "Job Search"
+title: "Dev Guide"
 date: 2018-01-28T21:58:09+01:00
 disableToc: false
-menuTitle: "Job Search "
+linkTitle: "Dev Guide"
+menu: "Dev Guide"
-weight: 19
+weight: 100
 type: "github"
 description: "Our job search API is a search engine for all the current job ads from Platsbanken.
 The aim is to make a simple yet versatile API that should suit anyone building any kind of application involving data from job ads."
 # consoleurl: "/devguide/apiconsole.html?urls.primaryName=JobSearch"/